The Ultimate Guide to Net vs Gross

 - Employee’s National Insurance Contributions (NICs)

-- Employee’s pension contributions (if they are eligible – read criteria here)
+- Employee’s workplace pensions contributions (if they are eligible – read criteria here)

 - Student loan repayments (if applicable)